Skip to content

 • Financial aid staff creates a financial aid award package.

-• Student logs on to Badger Web and follows the terms and conditions to accept the award.
+• Student logs into their MySnow Student Portal (my.snow.edu) and follows the terms and conditions to accept the award.

 • Pell grants will be accepted automatically, but all other awards must be accepted online by the student.